NavaneethRaghunath/Task-Manager/README.md

 # Task-Manager
-Spring boot Angular application to manage tasks Angular file doesn't have node modules perform ng build to start with ng serve to run the app
+Spring boot Angular application to manage tasks

+Angular file doesn't have node modules

+perform ng build to start with

+ng serve to run the angular app